Welcome to the European Disc Golf Festival 2026

 Tallinn Song Festival Grounds

 The Tallinn Song Festival Grounds is the perfect stage for a high level disc golf event.
 Located in the heart of Tallinn and easily accessible from both the harbor and the airport, it offers everything needed for an unforgettable Major.
-With plenty of room for thousands of spectators and great visibility across the course, it is the ideal place to watch the best players in the world compete for the European Disc Golf Festival 2026 title.
+With plenty of room for thousands of spectators and great visibility across the course, it is the ideal place to watch the best players in the world compete for the European Open 2026 title.

 The Course